 We would like to thank all of the federal employees and military personnel who support our work through the Combined Federal Campaign (CFC).
-Your donations help us create a world where sexual assault, domestic violence, and stalking are unacceptable -- where perpetrators are held accountable, and victims receive the compassion, support, and justice they deserve.
-We consider every dollar contributed to be important and every donor like you to be the reason we are able to continue our vital work.
+Your donations help us create a world where sexual assault, domestic violence, and stalking are unacceptable - where perpetrators are held accountable, and victims receive the compassion, support, and justice they deserve.

-EVAWI is unique in that we are the only multidisciplinary organization working to end violence against women by improving the criminal justice and community response system.
-Each and every day we receive requests for technical assistance -- from police officers, prosecutors, health care providers, advocates, and survivors -- who plead for justice.
+As a truly multidisciplinary organization, we work tirelessly to improve the criminal justice and community response to victims of gender-based violence.
 Our goal is to train community professionals to respond appropriately to victims, so they get the help they need, while improving the law enforcement investigation and successful prosecution of these crimes.
 Thank you for helping us to help them.

 "Thank you so much for your time and technical assistance.
 This will all be very helpful, and if there is a chance that this case can be salvaged, this will be it...
 You all are wonderful."

 EVAWI is a registered 501(c)3 non-profit organization.
 Your contribution is fully tax-deductible.

 Your CFC donation helps support programs like these:

 Start by Believing